Moonstruck

 Moonstruck is a 1987 American romantic comedy film directed by Norman Jewison and written by John Patrick Shanley.
-It stars Cher as a widowed Italian-American woman who falls in love with her fiancé's hot-tempered, estranged younger brother, played by Nicolas Cage.
+It stars Cher as a widowed Italian American woman who falls in love with her fiancé's hot-tempered, estranged younger brother, played by Nicolas Cage.
 The supporting cast includes Vincent Gardenia, Olympia Dukakis, and Danny Aiello.

 Moonstruck had a limited theatrical release in the United States on December 18, 1987, followed by a wide release on January 15, 1988, by Metro-Goldwyn-Mayer.
 The film earned critical and commercial success.
 It received six nominations at the 60th Academy Awards, winning three for Best Actress (Cher), Best Supporting Actress (Dukakis), and Best Original Screenplay (Shanley).

 Plot

-Loretta Castorini, an Italian-American widow, works as a bookkeeper and lives in Brooklyn Heights with her parents, Cosmo and Rose, and her paternal grandfather.
+Italian-American widow Loretta Castorini works as a bookkeeper and lives in Brooklyn Heights with her parents Cosmo and Rose and her paternal grandfather.
 Loretta's boyfriend, Johnny Cammareri, proposes to her before leaving for Sicily to tend to his dying mother.
-Loretta accepts, but she insists on following tradition as she believes failing to do so originally led to her first husband's sudden death.
+Loretta accepts, insisting on following tradition as she believes failing to do so led to her first husband's sudden death after two years of marriage.

-Johnny asks Loretta to invite his estranged younger brother Ronny to the wedding.
-Loretta returns home and informs her parents of the engagement.
-Cosmo dislikes Johnny and is reluctant to pay for Loretta's planned "real" wedding.
-Hearing that Loretta likes but does not love Johnny, Rose tells her that true love can cause romantic partners to be easily hurt by each other.
+Johnny asks Loretta to invite his estranged younger brother Ronny—whom Johnny hasn't spoken to in five years—to the wedding.
+Cosmo, who runs a successful plumbing business, dislikes Johnny and is reluctant to pay for a formal wedding.
+Rose is relieved that Loretta is not in love with Johnny, as she warns that the men women love can hurt them the most.

-Loretta goes to see Ronny at the bakery he owns and learns that he has a wooden prosthetic hand caused by absentmindedly putting his hand in a bread slicer while having a conversation with Johnny; Ronny's fiancée subsequently left him.
-Loretta insists that they talk privately.
-They go to Ronny's apartment, where Loretta cooks a meal, and both have several alcoholic beverages.
-Loretta compares Ronny to a wolf that would gnaw off its paw to escape a trap and claims he deliberately injured his hand to escape a bad relationship.
-Ronny reacts furiously and passionately, kissing Loretta; to her surprise, Loretta kisses him back.
-Ronny carries Loretta to his bed, where they have sex.

-That evening, Rose's brother Raymond and his wife Rita join Rose, Cosmo, and Cosmo’s father for dinner and they wonder where Loretta is.
-Raymond recalls a particularly bright moon that he believes was in the sky when Cosmo was courting Rose, which Loretta and Ronny witness as well.
-The next morning, Loretta is overcome with guilt, but Ronny promises to never bother her again if she attends a performance of La bohème at the Met with him.
-Loretta goes to church to confess her infidelity and afterwards impulsively goes to a hair salon and buys a glamorous evening gown and shoes at a boutique.